-Core Web Vitals: Why Custom PHP Scores 100 – And WordPress Rarely Breaks 60
+Core Web Vitals: Why Hand-Written Code Scores 100 (and WordPress Rarely Beats 60)

-Google’s Core Web Vitals are a confirmed ranking factor.
-But here’s what most developers won’t tell you: the platform you choose determines 80% of your baseline score.
-Custom PHP can hit 100 with minimal effort.
-WordPress – even with caching plugins – usually lands in the 40–60 range.
-I’ve built and optimized both.
-Let me show you exactly why, with real numbers, code, and client results.
+I’m Jacob Campbell, and there’s a reason hand-written sites pass Core Web Vitals while builder sites fight for every point: clean code doesn’t carry the weight that breaks the metrics.
+Google’s Core Web Vitals are a confirmed ranking factor, and here’s what most developers won’t tell you — the platform you choose decides about 80% of your baseline score.
+Custom PHP can hit 100 with minimal effort; WordPress, even with caching plugins, often lands in the 40–60 range.
+I’ve built and optimised both.
+Let me show you exactly why, with real numbers, real code, and real client results.

-Before diving into code, understand the impact.
-Google’s data shows:
+Before we get into code, understand the impact.
+Google’s own data shows:

-- Sites that pass Core Web Vitals see 24% fewer user abandonment.
+- Sites that pass Core Web Vitals see 24% less user abandonment.

 Your platform choice isn’t just about developer convenience — it’s a direct driver of revenue and rankings.

-I ran a controlled test on identical hosting (Hostinger VPS, 2 vCPU, 2GB RAM, NVMe storage).
-Two websites:
+I ran a controlled test on identical hosting (Hostinger VPS, 2 vCPU, 2GB RAM, NVMe storage) with two sites:

-- Site A: Custom PHP/HTML, no framework, minimal CSS/JS, hand‑optimized.
+- Site A: custom PHP/HTML, no framework, minimal CSS/JS, hand-optimised.

 | Metric | Custom PHP | WordPress | Improvement |